 A new CompactLogix controller which also runs windows 10 is interesting, but does it have any wide reaching applications?

 If the 5480 doesn't have the ability to run HMI software, or costs substantially more than a 5380 and PC bundle, then I don't see a whole lot of mainstream applications for this new product.

 I know Studio 5000 is not hardware, however I've added it to the list because each new version comes with firmware that adds additional features to the hardware itself.

 And with so many new versions released in the last two years, I find it difficult to try and keep up with what each version brings to the table.

 Hopefully Rockwell will be able to shed some light on what's new and coming, including what's new in version 31 and under what circumstances users will want to migrate to it.

 Well that's my short list, how about yours?
 Are there any new products you'd like to know about?

-Let us know by clicking on the “leave a reply” link at the bottom of this article.
+Let us know by clicking on the “post a comment or question” link at the bottom of this article.